m3db/m3/docs/how_to/single_node.md

 }'
 ```

-**Note:** If you want to create more than one namespace, you should follow the [instructions here](../operational_guide/namespace_configuration.md) and also add the namespace you created to the `cluster` section of the `m3dbnode-local-etcd.yml` file used in the `docker run` command above.
+**Note:** If you want to create more than one namespace, you should follow the [instructions here](../operational_guide/namespace_configuration.md) and also add the namespace you created to the `clusters` section of the `m3dbnode-local-etcd.yml` file used in the `docker run` command above.
 For example:

 ```json
 clusters: